 Fiona Clancy is an experienced Junior with an expanding practice in serious and complex crime.

-She is committed to supporting social mobility at the Bar and through the Inns of Court, mentors Bar students and has given her time to sit on the scholarship panel for Inner Temple.
-Fiona is Chambers Pro Bono Champion with the charity Advocate.
+She is committed to supporting social mobility at the Bar and through the Inns of Court.
+She mentors Bar students, and has given her time to sit on the scholarship panel for Inner Temple.
+Fiona is Chambers’ Pro Bono Champion with the charity Advocate.